Payroll of the home employee employed by an individual

 • Fixed weekly working time

-• Periods of work that recur regularly
+• Periods of work that are repeated regularly.

 The salary is monthly.
 It is calculated as follows:

-Irregular working hours
+Irregular working time

 The gross monthly salary shall be calculated on the basis of the number of hours of actual work recorded in the month: